andrewitsover/midnight/README.md

 });
 ```

-You can also include additional relations:
+You can also include additional relations.

 ```js
 const animals = await db.animals.query({